Skip to main content

 Silent cyber in insurance – the gap threatening companies

-Where an insurance policy does not expressly include cyber events as triggers for loss, or where it does not explicitly exclude it, there is an unknown or unidentified level of cyber exposure, otherwise known as ‘silent cyber risk’.
+Traditional insurance policies written prior to the recent boom of cybercrime incidents can present significant exposure for all companies, regardless of size, industry or sector.
+Where an insurance policy doesn’t include cyber protection, or where it doesn’t explicitly exclude it, the policy generates an unknown or unquantifiable level of cyber exposure, otherwise known as silent cyber risk.
 This type of risk can lead to uncertainty for both the insurer and insured around payment of claims caused by cyber events.

-Emerging ambiguity – insurer response to silent cyber
+Insurer response to silent cyber gap

 Options for managing cyber risk

-Be prepared to support your insurance application by supplying additional underwriting materials such as:
+You should also be prepared to support your insurance application by supplying additional underwriting materials such as:

 • Property asset schedule